RivaD2/reading-notes/201/class-14a.md

 * With CSS3, we can position and change elements in a new way
 * To do this, we can use the **transform* property**
 * This property has two settings: 2D and 3D
-* Be careful with transations as browser support isn't always the best, but...overall you should be fine as things are improving
+* Be careful with transitions as browser support isn't always the best, but...overall you should be fine as things are improving
 * To use it, you'll just need the property(**transform**) and the value which specifies a type
 * With 2D, transforms will work on x and y axes, or horizontal and vertical axes
 * With 3D, transforms work on both axes and on a Z axis (Z being depth of course)